bumptech/nitro/docs/nitro.md

 Contact/Credits
 ===============

-nitro was written by @jamwt, with help from @magicseth and @dowski.
+nitro was written by @jamwt, with help from @magicseth, @dowski, and
+@edahlgren.
 We all work for @bumptech.

 Come talk to us on Freenode/#gonitro